charlesq34/pointnet/README.md

 Point clouds that are wrongly classified will be saved to `dump` folder in default.
 We visualize the point cloud by rendering it into three-view images.

+If you'd like to prepare your own data, you can refer to some helper functions in `utils/data_prep_util.py` for saving and loading HDF5 files.

 ### License
 Our code is released under MIT License (see LICENSE file for details).